-Goes directly to the Run Scripts to Launch Programs and NightTrace dialog.
-In this dialog, you will create script(s) to run your programs and analyze the resulting events with NightTrace.
-See "Run Scripts to Launch Programs and NightTrace" on page 5-32.
+Goes directly to the Run Scripts to Launch Programs and NightTrace page.
+On this page, you will create scripts to run your programs and analyze the resulting events with NightTrace.
+See "Run Scripts to Launch Programs and NightTrace" on page 5-35.